Placer County, California, is located in Northern California and stretches from Sacramento to Lake Tahoe.

 But the real heart and soul of Placer County are in its outdoor activities.
 This family-friendly county offers camping, fishing, golfing, hiking, biking, equestrian trails, national forests, water activities, and winter recreation.

 Ranked one of the top 20 National Forests for recreation, the Tahoe Forest is the perfect place for the family to visit.
 Whether you enjoy horseback riding, fishing, or snowmobiling – the world is your oyster in Tahoe Forest.
 For a real treat, you could dog sled with the family!
 For one of the local favorite family-owned ski resorts, visit Donner Ski Ranch, with beginner, intermediate, and advanced slopes.

 Emerald Bay State Park has all the facilities you would expect on a lakefront state park, including two piers, a beach, two campgrounds, and a visitor center.

 In addition to the facilities you expect, Emerald Bay has several unique attractions to enjoy.
 The first of these is Vikingsholm, a 38 room mansion built in 1928

 The second unique aspect of Emerald Bay State Park is the underwater park.
 This area of Lake Tahoe contains several wrecked ships from before the turn of the century.

 Tahoe City provides travelers with a perfect getaway during any season.
 With summer temperatures of up to 75 degrees, visitors can enjoy the Lake’s clear blue waters and numerous hiking trails.
 For those seeking a winter wonderland adventure, Tahoe City is the gateway to some of the best ski resorts in the world.

 At the northern end of Placer County is Lake Tahoe.
-Over 40% of the lakes surface area lies in the county.
+Over 40% of the Lake’s surface area lies in the county.
 Lake Tahoe is known for its epic snow in the winters and its beautiful lakes in the summers.
 Perfect for the outdoors person, this freshwater lake is the most considerable alpine Lake in North America.

 With its unique restaurants and shops set in authentic historic buildings, Truckee downtown district is the heart and soul of Truckee.